syncfusion-content/blazor-docs/blazor/diagram-component/connectors/customization.md

 ---
 layout: post
 title: Connector in Blazor Diagram Component | Syncfusion
-description: Learn here all about Connector Customization in Syncfusion Blazor Diagram component and more.
+description: Learn here all about how to customize the Connector appearance in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram Component
 documentation: ug
 ---

-# Customization
+# Customization in Blazor Diagram Component

 ## Decorator